sassman/django-vagrant-template/README.rst

 * South, django-compressor, django-debug-toolbar and more out of the box (see requirements.txt for more details)
 * A boilerplate base template with jquery included, and various other ideas and best practices borrowed from https://github.com/h5bp/html5-boilerplate
 * A boilerplate base template with twitter bootstrap included from https://github.com/jonfaustman/django-frontend-skeleton
+* sphinx documentation support is included as well

 Setup
 -----